• Home

 • Other area public and private schools and organizations by invitation.

 By providing students with hands-on experiences at the refuge, these field trips augment the schools' science curriculum in the area of natural ecological systems.
 These investigations are designed by Friends of Brazoria Wildlife Refuges volunteers and USFWS personnel and led by FOBWR volunteers, many of whom are also members of the Cradle of Texas Chapter of Texas Master Naturalists.
-The program is administered by Tom Schneider, Outdoor Recreation Specialist, Texas Mid-coast National Wildlife Refuge Complex.
+No prior experience or even knowledge of the topics is needed.
+Just a desire to learn and to teach others.

 Picture